5 accredited programs. Compare programs, get details, and request info.

-Certification Requirements: To become a certified Emergency Medical Responder in Wisconsin, you must complete an accredited training program and pass the NREMT (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Registry of Emergency Medical Technicians certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Emergency Medical Responder in Wisconsin, you must complete an accredited training program and pass the NREMT cognitive and psychomotor exams.
+National Registry of Emergency Medical Technicians certification is recognized nationwide.

 Program Options: EMR programs in Wisconsin are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 Begin your journey in pre-hospital emergency care with our EMR course, built on the latest State of Wisconsin curriculum and designed for real-world response in rural EMS.
 Through engaging lectures, hands-on scenario-based labs, and practical skills training, you'll develop a strong foundation in patient assessment, CPR and AED use, bleeding control, airway management, and other critical interventions.
 Upon completion, you will have the knowledge and skills necessary to confidently your communi

-Explore related first responder training programs available in Wisconsin
+Explore other first responder training programs available in Wisconsin.

 The average cost for EMR training in Wisconsin is approximately $750.
 Program tuition ranges from $750 to $750 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.